krajewskiML/krajewskiML/README.md

-# Studying Computer Science at AGH University of Science and Technology
+# Studying Computer Science and Intelligent Systems  at AGH University of Science and Technology
 ### Recent project: ML_LIB